• Skip to main content

 Do not look for help from your lawyer

 When you get in a bind, do not look over at your lawyer with a plaintive glance.
-It gives the impression that you have been wounded and your credibility will be damages.
+It gives the impression that you have been wounded and your credibility will be damaged.
 Answer the question to the best of your ability and move on.
 In many cases, your attorney can clear things up through his or her line of questioning to you.

 Know the basics